tablexi/patternlab/README.md

     $ rake patternlab:generate

 This generates the static site and places it into the public folder.
-The library will be available at `/pattern-lab`.
+The library will be available at `/pattern-lab/` (currently, the trailing slash is necessary.
 It is up to you if you want to commit these files to source control or add them to .gitignore.
 If you want the library to be available on your staging/production server, then you should commit them.

 ## Contributing